01

 xemX materials space exploration GmbH, Bochum

 Sven leads business development, operations, and partnerships at xemX.
-He manages industrial customer relationships, coordinates participation in European funding programs and technology networks, and oversees the commercial pipeline.
+He manages industrial relationships, coordinates participation in European funding programs and technology networks, and translates material questions into scoped studies.

 Scientific Advisor